Umbraphobia/mysthaln/collections/_kingdoms/dunrhael.md

 ## Relations

-- **Allied with:** None — Dun’Rhael values independence above all, relying on the desert itself as protection rather than formal alliances.
+### Allies

+- **Vardessa** - defense pact, united by a common enemy: The Supremacy.
+- **The Ashen Marches** — Dun'Rhael considers the Marches to be a friend, they have good trading relationships with many of the bordering City-Stats.

+### Enemies

-- **Hostile toward:** The Supremacy — centuries of border skirmishes and attempted invasions have left deep mistrust.
+- **The Supremacy** — centuries of border skirmishes and attempted invasions have left deep mistrust.

-- **Neutral toward:** Vardessa, Vass’Kaal, Ashen Marches, and Drenvold — relations are pragmatic and primarily limited to trade along the Bonded Paths; diplomacy is cautious and situational.
+### Neutral

+- **Skarhold** — Without access to the sea, Dun'Rhael has no contact with Skarhold.
+- **Vass’Kaal** — Cultural differences stimy any good relations between these two nations.
+- **Drenvold** - No real contact between these two nations.
+- **Njorath** - Dun'Rhael considers the Njorathi to be distant cousins, but the distance between the nations makes for little contact.

 ---